The supply chain industry is starting 2025 with plenty to pay attention to.

 Picture this: You buy a designer dress, rock it at a wedding, and then return it the next day.
 Turns out, you’re not alone — 60% of retailers caught customers “wardrobing” their merchandise in 2024.
 But that’s just the beginning.
 Crafty fraudsters got even bolder, with 55% of stores battling returns paid for with stolen credit cards and counterfeit cash.
 Meanwhile, 48% faced the classic five-finger discount: trying to return items that were straight-up stolen.

-Retailers find themselves caught between a rock and a hard place.
+Retailers find themselves in a hard place.
 Despite cranking up their return restrictions, the fraud keeps flowing.
 Michael Osborne, CEO of Appriss Retail, puts it plainly — stricter policies haven’t stemmed the tide of bogus returns.
 The real challenge?
 Stores must somehow protect their bottom line while keeping honest customers happy.
 With $685 billion in returns on the line, finding that sweet spot between security and service has become retail’s ultimate balancing act.

 Supply chains face a fresh wave of disruption with President-elect Trump’s planned tariffs — 25% on Mexico and Canada, plus an extra 10% hitting Chinese goods.
 Want your company to stay ahead?
 Let’s break down what smart businesses do when tariffs loom.